rstacruz/kingraph/docs/schema.md

 > `families[].parents2` (String[])

 A list of parents.
-Use this to express non-typical lineage such as step-parents.
+Use this to express atypical lineage, such as step-parents.
 See [Family](#family) for an example.

 ```yaml
 # Cersei and Jaime are the biological parents.